ahgraber/AIMLbling-about/content/blog/the-plagiarism-problem/index.md

   - "content"
   - "licensing"
 series: []
-draft: true
+draft: false
 ---

 The primary training task for generative AI models is inherently plagiaristic.
 New AI-based answer engines leverage these plagiaristic models to provide in-engine responses containing the specific information or content the user is looking for, obviating the need for the user to click through to the (original) content and depriving the creator of traffic.
 This breaks the content creation/consumption paradigm, where creators make money based on the number of views the ads on their pages receive, ads are sold by the search engine, and search results are driven by pagerank and SEO.
-To resolve this, paid source attribution will have to replace per-view ad revenue in the creator economy, and source attribution must be traced through answer engines all the way to the underlying generative models.
+To resolve this, pay-per-reference source attribution will have to replace per-view ad revenue in the creator economy, and source attribution must be traced through answer engines all the way to the underlying generative models.

 ## Copycats in training